lidofinance/docs/docs/contracts/staking-router.md

 StakingRouter is a top-level controller contract for staking modules.
 Each staking module is a contract that, in turn, manages its own subset of validators, e.g. the [Curated](https://etherscan.io/address/0x55032650b14df07b85bF18A3a3eC8E0Af2e028d5) staking module is a set of Lido DAO-vetted node operators.
 Such modular design opens the opportunity for anyone to build a staking module and join the Lido staking platform, including permissionless community stakers, DVT-enabled validators or any other validator subset, technology or mechanics.

 StakingRouter performs a number of functions, including:
-- a registry of staking modules,
+- maintaining a registry of staking modules,
 - allocating stake to modules, and
 - distributing protocol fees.